microsoft/microsoft-ui-xaml-specs/active/XamlServiceProvider/XamlServiceProviderApi.md

 _This spec adds a serviceProvider to the existing [MarkupExtension](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Markup.MarkupExtension) class. ([Proposal](https://github.com/microsoft/microsoft-ui-xaml/issues/741))_

 Xaml markup has a [markup extension](https://docs.microsoft.com/en-us/dotnet/desktop-wpf/xaml-services/markup-extensions-overview) feature which is a builder pattern, similar to a .Net StringBuilder.
-It lets you create, modify, and then retrieve a value.
+A markup extension lets you create, modify, and then retrieve a value, and the Xaml loader knows how to use it.

 When you write a custom markup extension (see the Description section below), you override the `ProvideValue` method to return the built value.
 The ProvideValue method is different in WinUI than it is in WPF, because WPF passes an extra [IServiceProvider](http://msdn.microsoft.com/library/System.IServiceProvider) parameter: